 This works similar for any other server/share at IST Austria.
 You’ll find the overview of available ones here.

 Using the command-line

-For mounting from the command-line, the command mount.cifs will be used, so please make sure it’s installed.
+For mounting from the command-line, the command mount.cifs will be needed, so please make sure it’s installed.
 If needed, you can install it on Debian/Ubuntu by:

 sudo apt install cifs-utils

 You need a folder in your home-directory, which will be used to mount the server to.
 For security reasons, it is highly suggested to put your mount-points below your home-directory!

 If you have any issues or additional questions, please don’t hesitate to contact us via email@example.com.